fooltowise/NeroNotes/Nero's Notes/Lifco AB and Ahlberg Cameras - Portfolio Company and Post-Acquisition Review.md

 Very good.
 I don’t know how the last two or three years have been but I’ve heard that they’re still increasing.
 That’s impressive I would say.

 Yes.
 You mentioned the business was founded in the 80s and built on long-term relationships and its reputation.
-Did that reputation continue after Lifco’s ownership and the relationships as well?
+Did that reputation continue after [[Lifco]]’s ownership and the relationships as well?

-I don’t think too many have bothered understanding if Ahlberg was privately owned or owned by Lifco.
+I don’t think too many have bothered understanding if Ahlberg was privately owned or owned by [[Lifco]].
 They were buying Ahlberg Cameras and the functionality.
 They didn’t care too what much what we did.
 They explained their problems and we tried to solve them as a camera company and we got repeated orders based on history and a good reputation.

-### Did the previous owners and managers stay after Lifco acquired Ahlberg?
+### Did the previous owners and managers stay after [[Lifco]] acquired Ahlberg?

 The founder left; I don’t know if it was immediately or close after the acquisition but his son who at that time had spent 10 years in the company stayed.
 I know that he is trying to move away from the company as we speak.
 I don’t know how long he will stay there.
 The family stayed within the company during my time there.